 - How to plan your eco-friendly camping trip, incl. where/when to go, what to take, transport and sustainable camping gear

 - Sustainable camping tips to incorporate into your time outside

-- Easy environmental hacks to think about after your trip, to ensure your next camping adventure is a green one
+- Easy eco hacks to think about after your trip, to ensure your next camping adventure is a green one

 Why is Eco-Friendly Camping so Important?

-And, whether it’s a one-night nature fix or a multi-day expedition, all us happy campers are spending more time in natural areas than ever before.
-Spending time in nature is one of the best things in the world you can do, however, these areas are often particularly fragile.
+Whether it’s a one-night nature fix or a multi-day expedition, us happy campers are spending more time in natural areas than ever before.

-All of our actions have a big impact and when you’re amazed by your surroundings it can sometimes be easy to forget that.
-Exploring hiking trails, observing local wildlife, camp stove cooking, lighting fires, disposing of rubbish or even going to the toilet… it can be easy to cause damage without realising.
+Exploring hiking trails, observing local wildlife, camp stove cooking, lighting fires, disposing of rubbish and even going to the toilet… it can be easy to cause damage without realising…

 Wise words from a wise king!